gorj00/Angular-Docs/README.md

 ```

 ## # Component Lifecycle Hooks
-These are methods that Angular calls when a component's lifecycle phases occur, we can execute our code base on the phase (event):
+These are methods that Angular calls when a component's lifecycle phases occur, we can execute our code base on the phase (event).

+These methods are to be defined in **component ts. files**:

 - **ngOnChanges()**
   - Called **mutltiple times**: